csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 wanting to makes moves in the front-end development community.

-As ever, your mileage may vary, and you should consult as many other sources as you can—there will be conflicting advice.
+As ever, your mileage may vary, and you should consult as many other sources as you can — there will be conflicting advice.

 In no particular order: